aidoraide/numpy-rnn/README.md

 # Basic RNN

 This is pretty simple, just run `python train_rnn.py` to train the RNN and see what it spits out.
+It uses The Bible as training data and tries to predict the next word that occurs.

 ## Silly examples of the networks output